 Conclusion

 All teachers strive to make their course materials accessible to all.
-Some educators don’t realize this also includes your class blog or other content you publish online.
+Some educators don’t realize that this also includes your class blog or other content you publish online.

 An accessible blog is structured and formatted in a way that’s easy to both understand and navigate, regardless of your readers’ abilities.